JonathanJude/laravel-forum/README.md

 # Simple Forum App

-This is a simple forum app built with Laravel 6 & Vue.js 2
+This is a simple forum app built with Laravel 6 & Vue.js 2 with a simple responsive design

 ## Installing